annidy/tm-client/README.md

 ===

-This is a clinet for mac which your can put/list text on [https://todaysmeet.com](https://todaysmeet.com).
+This is a client for mac which your can put/list text on [https://todaysmeet.com](https://todaysmeet.com).

 First, your need create a room on the website, for example _swift_, then anyone can access with url [https://todaysmeet.com/swift](https://todaysmeet.com/swift) and chat now!